jcatrysse/jira2redmine_migration/README.md

    is enriched with the aggregated project/issue-type usage and normalised allowed values from the create metadata.
-The transform phase reuses the Jira option lists where possible, derives sensible defaults for simple field types, and maps Jira projects and issue types to the corresponding Redmine projects and trackers.
+The transform phase reuses the Jira option lists where possible, derives sensible defaults for simple field types, infers required flags, filterability, default values, and multiplicity from Jira create metadata/schema hints, and maps Jira projects and issue types to the corresponding Redmine projects and trackers.
 Missing project or tracker mappings, unsupported field types, or list-style fields without `allowedValues` data are routed to `MANUAL_INTERVENTION_REQUIRED` with explanatory notes.
 4. **Push (`push`)** – when `--use-extended-api` is supplied the script creates standard custom fields through `POST /custom_fields.json` and, when the